What is a cash ISA?

 Getting the most from your cash ISA allowance

-To help you make the most of your ISA allowance in 2016, keep these tips in mind:
+To help you make the most of your ISA allowance in 2017 and 2018, keep these tips in mind:

 - You can only have one type of cash ISA in each financial year, so research your options carefully.
 Whether you choose a fixed-rate or instant access cash ISA, give some thought to your savings goals beforehand to help you determine what's right for you